churde/api-coding-task/documentation/DESIGN.md

 ## Design Principles

 1. **SOLID Principles**: The project adheres to SOLID principles to ensure maintainability and extensibility.
-   - Single Responsibility Principle: Each class has a single, well-defined responsibility.
-   - Open/Closed Principle: The codebase is open for extension but closed for modification.
-   - Liskov Substitution Principle: Subtypes are substitutable for their base types.
-   - Interface Segregation Principle: Interfaces are specific to client needs.
-   - Dependency Inversion Principle: High-level modules don't depend on low-level modules.
-Both depend on abstractions.

 2. **RESTful Design**: The API follows RESTful principles for resource naming and HTTP method usage.